PritK99/POS-Tagging/README.md

 <img src = "assets/POS-Tagging.jpg" alt="POS-Tagging">

-Part-Of-Speech (POS) tagging is the process of assigning a part-of-speech tag (Noun, Verb, Adjective, etc.) to each word in an input text.
+</b>Part-Of-Speech (POS) tagging<b> is the process of assigning a part-of-speech tag (Noun, Verb, Adjective, etc.) to each word in an input text.
 In other words, the main objective is to identify which grammatical category do each word in given test belong to.
-POS Tagging is difficult because some words can represent more than one part of speech at different times, i.e. They are Ambiguous in nature.
-Consider the following example:
+POS Tagging is difficult because some words can represent more than one part of speech at different times, i.e. they are ambiguous in nature.
+Consider the following examples:

 The whole team played <b>well</b>. ```adverb```